R3K1NG/D0xk1t/README.md

     GOOGLEMAPS_API_KEY = "YOUR_API_KEY_HERE"

     SECRET_KEY = 'SECRET_KEY_HERE'

-    USER_LOGIN = "hackerman"
-    USER_PASSWORD = "password"

 `GOOGLEMAPS_API_KEY` denotes the Google Maps API Key.
 This is essential for the GeoIP module.
 You can obtain it [here](https://developers.google.com/maps/) and change the variable accordingly.

 `SECRET_KEY` is the private key utilized by WTForm's CSRF protection feature.
 If deployed, change it to your liking.

-`USER_LOGIN` and `USER_PASSWORD` are the variables for authentication.
-Since D0xk1t is currently serverless, these variables contain the user and password pair when you login to D0xk1t.
-Of course, if you plan to deploy to the web, __CHANGE THESE!__ otherwise anyone will be able to login with these default credentials.

 ### 3.3 Deployment